verbb/formie/docs/template-guides/rendering-pages.md

 # Rendering Pages
 In some cases, you may wish to render specific pages, rather than an entire form.
 Pages will also include the submit button and captchas.
 For multi-page forms, this can be multiple buttons for going back to a previous page, or to continue to the next page.

-Rendering a page can be acheived with the following Twig.
+Rendering a page can be achieved with the following Twig.

 ```twig
 {% set form = craft.formie.forms({ handle: 'contactForm' }).one() %}